CONFIRMED CLASS MEETING DATES:

 CLASS FORMAT

 There is no official “teacher” per se, meaning one individual person with expertise in the language who will stand up and lecture the class based on a standardized structured drill format.
-There is instead a class facilitator who organizes and leads the process, and class mentors who are fluent in the language and will provide guidance and correction as needed as the class progresses through various activities.
+There is instead a class facilitator who organizes and leads the process, and when possible class mentors who are fluent in the language and will provide guidance and correction as needed as the class progresses through various activities.
 Class content is organized, structured and designed to include maximum use of our senses to make learning the language interesting and enjoyable.
 Step-by-step practice will guide participants.
 No prior experience learning a second language is required or expected.

 COSTS